Harlowton, Montana: Milwaukee Road

-School District 16 includes the Hillcrest Elementary (K-6) and Harlowton High School (7-12).
-The mascot is the Harlowton Engineer and school colors are maroon and gold.

-The Jawbone Creek Country Club is listed in the Guinness Book of World Records for being the only golf course with a cemetery in it.
-The nine-hole course has a front and back nine by tee placement and offers clubhouse facilities, a driving range, and practice green.

-The Barnsion is a first class vacation rental, wedding venue, and event center located on the Miller Ranch in Harlowton.

-Harlowton has two museums, the Upper Musselshell Museum and the Milwaukee Depot Museum.
-The Upper Musselshell Museum was founded in 1984 by the Victor Fischer family.
-It occupies two historic buildings and is filled with rotating displays of the Upper Musselshell's history and paleontology.
-The Museum centerpiece is a full-size replica of the Avaceratops lammersi dinosaur, the first dinosaur found of its kind.
-The Upper Musselshell Museum is located along Montana's 'Dinosaur Trail' and is open from May until September.
-The Milwaukee Depot Museum train depot was built in 1908, it was a "Standard Class A Passenger Station", one of several standardized depot plans used by the Milwaukee Road.
-The passenger Service was discontinued in 1961, and the depot and yards were abandoned by the Milwaukee in 1980.
-The depot was restored as a Milwaukee Railroad museum.

 Paleontology

 The town of Harlowton is located in the Fort Union Geological formation and is famous for its Paleocene fossils.
 In 1902 Albert Silberling, a local homesteader and self-taught paleontologist, discovered the Douglass Quarry southwest of Harlowton.
 Albert Silberling and Earl Douglass, a Princeton University paleontologist, discovered fossil remains of primitive mammals including the Ptilodus, Phenacodus, and Plesiadapis in the quarries southwest of Harlowton.
 Albert Silberling's discoveries from fossils excavated in the Harlowton area have subsidized the information about life in the Paleozoic era.

 The Rugocaudia cooneyi and Tatankacephalus cooneyorum are two new dinosaur species that were found southwest of Harlowton.
 The Rugocaudia cooneyi is a new sauropod dinosaur that was described and named by the paleontologist Cary Woodruff in 2012.
 The genus name Rugocaudia means “wrinkle tail” and the species name honors the landowner J. P. Cooney.
 The Tatankacephalus is a new ankylosaur dinosaur species found in 1997 by Bill and Kris Parsons, research associates of the Buffalo Museum of Science.

 The Avaceratops lammersi dinosaur was found on the Lammers family Careless Creek Ranch northeast of Harlowton and is the first of its kind.
 The Aveceratops is a small horned dinosaur that belongs to the Ceratopsidaie family.
 Eddie and Ava Cole discovered the fossil remains in 1981.
 Dr. Peter Dodson, Professor of Paleontology and Veterinary Anatomy at the University of Pennsylvania, participated in further excavation and transported the specimen to the Academy of Natural Sciences of Philadelphia.
 A cast of the Avaceratops lammersi is on display at the Upper Musselshell Museum in Harlowton.